-You can try to solve it, too.
-You will know you have solved it when the sum of each row, column, and diagonal totals 65.
+You can try to solve the square, too.
+Just click on the magic square image above to go to a website where you can try these or other combinations of numbers.
+You will know you have solved the magic square when the sum of each row, column, and diagonal totals 65.

 65 is also the sum of two squares two different ways: